cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 The service responds with the json for the entire object.

-List of users that have access to an object: GET /objects/*id*/users
+List of Users that have access to an object: GET /objects/*id*/users
 ------------------------------------------------------------------------------------

 ===============  ===================================